 What You Should Know About Type 1 Diabetes

 An important statistic to lodge into your brain: More than 200,000 people are diagnosed with Type 1 diabetes each year.
-Accounting for about 10% of diabetes cases globally, Type 1 is an autoimmune disease that occurs when the immune system attacks insulin-producing cells in the pancreas, inhibiting the body’s ability to regulate blood sugar—people with Type 1 diabetes are insulin-dependent for life.
+Accounting for about 10 percent of the 414 million diabetes cases globally, Type 1 is an autoimmune disease that occurs when the immune system attacks insulin-producing cells in the pancreas, inhibiting the body’s ability to regulate blood sugar—people with Type 1 diabetes are insulin-dependent for life.
 Type 1 is not preventable, and since, unlike Type 2 diabetes, it’s not related to lifestyle, the disease disproportionately affects children.

-The inspiring folks at Beyond Type 1 (not surprisingly, two of the founders are mothers of Type 1 kids) are launching an amazing campaign this fall to increase awareness and, perhaps most importantly, testing, around Type 1.
-Considering that Type 1 is entirely treatable, it’s somewhat surprising that the disease still claims fatalities annually.
-The reason: 39% of Type 1 diagnoses come too late, with disastrous consequences.
+The inspiring folks at Beyond Type 1 (not surprisingly, two of the founders are mothers of Type 1 kids) are working to increase awareness of Type 1 diabetes, and perhaps most importantly, testing, around Type 1.
+Although Type 1 is entirely treatable, there are an alarming number of fatalities each year.
+The reason: 41 percent of Type 1 diagnoses come too late, with disastrous consequences.
 When diabetes goes untreated, the body, unable to produce insulin, is forced to burn fat for energy, which causes a buildup of acids called ketones in the bloodstream.
-The patient then enters a state called Diabetic ketoacidosis (DKA), which develops rapidly and causes symptoms like nausea, vomiting, and confusion.
+The patient then enters a state called diabetic ketoacidosis (DKA), which develops rapidly and causes symptoms like nausea, vomiting, and confusion.
 In the worst cases, DKA can lead to diabetic comas and brain damage; it’s fatal if left untreated.

-The high level of missed diagnoses when it comes to Type 1 Diabetes is, in large part, due to the generality of the symptoms, which are often misdiagnosed as Strep throat or the flu.
-Too many children experiencing symptoms like fever, nausea, weakness, weight loss, extreme thirst, and bed-wetting are sent home with an antibiotic for Strep, only to enter a dangerous DKA state—often requiring hospitalization—days later.
+The high level of missed diagnoses when it comes to Type 1 Diabetes is, in large part, due to the generality of the symptoms, which are often misdiagnosed as strep throat or the flu.
+Too many children experiencing symptoms like fever, nausea, weakness, weight loss, extreme thirst, and bed-wetting are sent home with an antibiotic for strep, only to enter a dangerous DKA state—often requiring hospitalization—days later.
 The good news is that this problem is easily solved, as a simple blood or urine test can identify abnormal levels of sugar, catching cases of Type 1 in plenty of time to treat them.
-In the approaching flu seasons, Beyond Type 1 recommends that every parent educate themselves on the symptoms of Type 1.
-Ask your doctor for a quick, painless test if you think your child may be at risk.
+During flu seasons, Beyond Type 1 recommends that every parent educate themselves on the warning signs of Type 1.
+Ask your doctor for a quick test (all it takes is a finger-prick) if you think your child may be at risk.
 For more information, check out the wealth of resources at Beyond Type 1.